ideascube/ansiblecube/DOC/deployment.md

 * kalite\_import

 For faster installation and configuration, we have been mirroring all the kalite videos.
-Unfortunaltery, this mirror cannot be used if you are standing outside of Library Without Border office.
+Unfortunaltery, this mirror cannot be used if you are standing outside of Libraries Without Borders office.
 You will have to download manually the videos from the Kalite web interface.

 > **WARNING**